nibrivia/nibrivia/README.md

 ### Hi there 👋

+I am currently working at [Column Tax](https://www.columntax.com/).

+### Recurse Center

-I'm currently doing a batch at [the Recurse Center](https://www.recurse.com/) where I'm working on:
+I recently finished a batch at [the Recurse Center](https://www.recurse.com/scout/click?t=2923690777cb854252b26e9468a08fbb) where I worked on:

  - [Oak](https://github.com/nibrivia/oak): a weirdly-typed programming language that breaks the fourth wall: what does it mean to have first-class types? first-class expressions? what even is evaluation, really? (writeup incoming!)
  - [CO2 bot](https://github.com/nibrivia/rc-CO2-bot) which checks the CO2 levels in the Recurse Center and messages out to the appropriate Zulip stream (Zulip stream ~== Slack channel)